Agile Release Planning Kick-Starts Agile Adoption

-Organizations just starting out in their adoption of Agile software development are eager to begin seeing results.
+Organizations just starting out in their Agile adoption are eager to begin seeing results.
 After proper Agile teams have been formed and trained in the basics of Agile, they are ready to begin practicing.
-But what is the first step, where should they start?
+But what is the first step in your Agile adoption, where should they start?
 Agile Release Planning is the answer.

-Agile Release Planning enables teams to get started “doing Agile” quickly.
+Agile Release Planning enables teams to speed up their Agile adoption.
 It brings the stakeholders together in a working session focused on developing the software requirements and plans to develop the software incrementally and iteratively.
 Risks, issues, dependencies and assumptions are identified and addressed in the planning.

-This kick-starts the adoption of Agile practices, enables teams to begin delivering results quickly, and sets them up for success with the release.
+This kick-starts the Agile adoption practices, enables teams to begin delivering results quickly, and sets them up for success with the release.
 A recent coaching engagement provided a good example of this.

 An Agile development team had been formed to build the next generation platform for a Resource and Operational Planning tool suite.
 A new platform with a single, common database and user interface was needed to better integrate and present the product offerings, in line with the product vision and roadmap.
 The legacy platform had become overly burdened with technical debt after years of ad hoc development, and became costly to support and extend.